 Guerber wrote around the turn of the century, primarily for the American Book Company, which

-at the time supplied a great many textbooks for use in American public schools.
-Her histories were
+at the time, supplied a great many textbooks for use in American public schools.
+Her histories were therefore

-very popular with American students in the early decades of the twentieth century.
+very popular with American students in the early decades of the 20th century.